Schedule: PRN Weekends

 Prepare and submit MIS data information on the client cases as required.

-Maintain clients' files, including documentation, case notes, and follow-ups.
-Responsible for preparing all applicable correspondence related to the client.
+Maintain client's files, including documentation, case notes, and follow-ups.
+Responsible for preparing all applicable correspondence, statistical reports, etc.

-Responsible for achieving the client goals assigned and prepared to provide corrective action plans for the same.
+Responsible for achieving the goals assigned and must be prepared to provide corrective action plans for the same upon request from the supervisors.

 Must understand the nuances of the veterans' community and are expected to always demonstrate sensitivity and patience with the clients.

-Confidentiality of client information, donors, team members and the AGIF-NVOP.
+Confidentiality of all information about clients, donors, team members and the AGIF-NVOP.
 Such information is to be disclosed on a need-to-know basis only.

 Responsible for being sensitive to the needs of program participants and must always treat clients with respect and professional care.